JonasMedu/learn_grasping/README.md

   <img src="https://github.com/JonasMedu/learn_grasping/blob/main/read_me_images/Training_progress_noisy_run.png" width="600" title="Grapsing performance under the influence of noise.">
 </p>

 Each iteration has a fixed number of simulation steps.
 The lower the number of trajectories, the more stable is the grasp of the bar.
+The graphs indicates the relation between noise and capability of the agent to learn a stabilizing policy.